Červené Janovice: Administrative division

+Etymology

+The name Janovice is derived from the personal name Jan, meaning "the village of Jan's people".
+In the 16th–18th centuries, the village was called Janovičky (a diminutive of Janovice) to distinguish it from Uhlířské Janovice.
+From the 18th century, it has been called Červené Janovice ('red Janovice'), which referred to the colour of its coat of arms.

 Geography

 Červené Janovice is located about 13 km south of Kutná Hora and 57 km southeast of Prague.
 It lies in the Upper Sázava Hills.
 The municipal territory is rich in fishponds, supplied by minor watercourses.

 History

 The first written mention of Červené Janovice is from 1352.
-It was called Janovičky up to the 18th century.
 From 1724, the village was owned by the town of Kutná Hora.

 Transport

 There are no railways or major roads passing through the municipality.